 A computer information systems degree will build upon your technical know-how and instill the best practices in programs like Linux, Java, SAP and more.
 You’ll also learn what it takes to lead and gain a strong foundation of the fundamental concepts and trends in IT and programming.

-US News & World Report released it’s 2019 rankings and our Online Master of Computer Information Systems achieved No. 25 overall, No. 15 among public universities, No. 10 for vets and is No. 1 in Colorado!
+US News & World Report released its 2019 rankings and our Online Master of Computer Information Systems achieved No. 25 overall, No. 15 among public universities, No. 10 for veterans, and is No. 1 in Colorado.
 Whether online or on campus, you’ll learn from top business and IT faculty under an AACSB-accredited curriculum – a credential achieved by less than five percent of business schools worldwide.